-- Separate and Acclimate.
+- Separate and acclimate.
 When you first bring your new animal home, keep them completely separated from all other resident animals.
 If your new family member is a cat, provide a small sanctuary space, like a bathroom, for the cat to first acclimate and decompress from their shelter stay or recent transition away from all other animals.
-If the newcomer is a dog, they should be either in the same room you are in and supervised at all times or confined to a crate or puppy-proofed containment area, like an exercise pen, laundry room, or small bedroom.
+If the newcomer is a dog, they should be either in the same room you are in and supervised or confined to a crate or puppy-proofed containment area, like an exercise pen, laundry room, or small bedroom.
 Keep new animals separated from other resident animals for at least one week before beginning introductions. - Discover Reinforcers.
 Take some time to audition a few treats for both your cat and your dog to see what they like best.
-Does your cat like meat baby food?
+Does your cat like meat flavored baby food?
 Sandwich meat?
 Sardines?
 Dried fish?
-There are a number of cat treats on the market that many cats find irresistible as well, like Temptations or Greenies.
+There are cat treats on the market that many cats find irresistible, like Temptations or Greenies.
 Discover what your pets find IRRESISTABLE.
 Most dogs will respond well to real, human-grade meat, like chicken, steak, beef heart or liver, chicken or turkey giblets, and lean pork chops.
-It's also a good idea to discover what longer projects your dog enjoys, like bully sticks, marrow bones, or stuffed and frozen Kongs or Toppls.
-You can check out our Enrichment Handout for ideas! - Crate Training.
+It's also a good idea to discover what longer enrichment items your dog enjoys, like bully sticks, marrow bones, or stuffed and frozen Kongs or Toppls.
+You can check out our Canine Enrichment handout for ideas! - Crate Training.
 During the acclimation and decompression period, if your dog doesn't already love spending time in his crate, take advantage of this time to crate train them.
-You can check out our Crate Training Handout for a guide to successful crate training. - Set Appropriate Expectations.
+You can check out our Crate Training handout for a guide to successful crate training. - Set Appropriate Expectations.
 Prior to getting started, it's important to understand that some successful introductions between cats and dogs take much longer than others.
 Some become fast friends immediately while others require painstakingly slow introductions over the course of a few months.
-Occasionally, a dog will have a high prey drive and consider cats on the menu.
+Occasionally, a dog will have a high prey drive (hyper fixation, inability to redirect attention, quiet prolonged focus, quick darting lunges when given an opening) and consider cats on the menu.
 These dogs are not compatible with feline housemates.
 Similarly, some cats may have had a previous traumatic experience with a dog and may simply not be a candidate for cohabitation.
 Some indicators of this would be frequent soiling outside the litter box, consistent loss of appetite, or persistent hiding.
-Fortunately, with some patience and the following introduction, most cats and dogs can learn to tolerate each other and even bond like the loving family members we want them to be. - Stage One--Crated Meet.
-Decide where you want the initial introduction to take place.
-We generally ٠ recommend the living room or some other open space that is not the cat's sanctuary space.
-If your newest arrival is the cat, remove the dog from the intended introduction space, and allow the cat to explore the space without the dog.
-If the cat is timid, they may need several sessions over several days.
-We want the cat to feel completely at ease in this space before beginning introductions.
-Regardless of who lived with you first, make sure to have a number of escape routes available to the cat.
-This should include at least a couple different elevated places to jump up (bookshelves, cat tree, stairs, counters, etc.) and room to move away and completely exit the introduction space.
-Once you have the environment set up, place the cat in a different room or in their sanctuary space.
-Then, bring out the dog and place them in the crate in the room where you intend the two to meet.
-Finally allow the cat into the same room while the dog is crated and provide plenty of tasty treats for the cat to find on the floor in the same room but not immediately next to the crate.
-The moment the dog notices the cat, start raining treats into the crate and reinforcing calm behavior.
-We want the dog to learn that the presence of the cat means wonderful goodies will come from you.
-Similarly, we want the cat to associate the dog with all the wonderful feelings that come with finding tasty treats.
-If the cat chooses to create more space by jumping to an elevated perch or moving away, let them.
-You can even deliver treats to the cat if they choose to observe the dog from a greater distance.
-Only when the dog is able to relax in the crate with the cat moving freely about the room, sometimes even approaching the crate, will you move forward to the next stage.
+Fortunately, with some patience and the following introduction, most cats and dogs can learn to tolerate each other and even bond like the loving family members we want them to be.